3 Westside principals to relocate in D-11 shuffle

 She also revealed to the audience that the board “has been involved in this process from the beginning, so we're not just rubber-stamping.”

-The board room was nearly full of people for that part of the meeting, although they were not allowed to comment because the reassignment action was on the consent agenda, Board President Jan Tanner explained.
+The board room was nearly full of people for that part of the meeting.

-Before Mann's comments, Tanner said that numerous people have previously contacted board members about the reassignments, and she reassured them that they are listened to.
+Before Mann's comments, Board President Jan Tanner said that numerous people have previously contacted board members about the reassignments, and she reassured them that they are listened to.
 “We don't just click delete on the e-mails,” she said, as an example.

 Spontaneous applause broke out when Mann asked if there was a way that in the future, on such widely felt administrative decisions, the district “can stretch that [the timeline] out a little bit so we can hear from the public.”